The Reincarnation of Peter Proud: Critical response

 The Reincarnation of Peter Proud received a mixed response from critics upon its release.
 Steven H. Scheuer labelled the film as a "clunky yarn".
 Mick Martin and Marsha Porter awarded the film their "turkey" rating and criticized it for its "turgid direction" and "contrived plot".
 Leslie Halliwell also panned the film as a "hysterical psychic melodrama which pretty well ruins its own chances by failing to explain its plot".
 The Philadelphia Inquirer's Desmond Ryan dismissed the film as "an obtuse essay into the much trampled world of the occult, and it is aptly named since it seems to take several lifetimes to trudge through the film from its modest beginnings to its silly conclusion."

 Some critics were more generous.
 Leonard Maltin wrote that the film was "moderately gripping".
 A.H.
 Weiler, like Halliwell, was unconvinced by the film's plot, but lauded it for its "polished [filmic] treatment" and Thompson's "properly moody [directorial] style".

 In a retrospective review, Michael Barrett of PopMatters praised the film's cinematography and editing, which he notes provides "a sense of propulsion to what, in other hands, might be a stagnantly paced story; either sound or image are continually pulling at us, like fate...
 There's something about The Reincarnation of Peter Proud that keeps it lodged in the memory like a nasty splinter."

 Home media

 In 2018, Kino Lorber released The Reincarnation of Peter Proud in a special edition Blu-ray featuring a new 4K restoration of the original film elements.

 Proposed remake

-On November 9, 2009, it was announced that Andrew Kevin Walker and David Fincher (the writer and director, respectively, of Seven) would work on the remake, with Paramount Pictures and Columbia Pictures financing the project.
+In November 2009, Andrew Kevin Walker and David Fincher (the writer and director, respectively, of Seven) were attached to work on the remake, with Paramount Pictures and Columbia Pictures financing the project.
 Filming and theatrical release of the remake were planned for 2016, but as of 2018, the project was listed as "in development".

 New reports of a planned remake emerged in 2021, with development and production now handed over to David Goyer of Phantom Four Films in collaboration with Village Roadshow, and with Sean Durkin serving as writer and director.